-During the summer or other holidays, parents and grandparents seem to flock to Facebook filling it with requests for entertainment suggestions: My grandson or my daughter is bored.
+During the summer or other holidays, parents and grandparents seem to flock to Facebook filling it with requests for how to banish boredom.
+My grandson or my daughter is bored.
 What can we do?

 This made me think–I don’t remember feeling bored in the summers or on holidays, especially when visiting my grandparents.